devolution2409/simcraft/README.md

 * Add a timeout of 1 hour cache on full report route
 * Reduce the number of iteration because 1M is a fucking lot

+* Finish implementing the css classes for the colored border
+* Implement talent
+* Correct items ilvl

 ## Find Us

 * [GitHub](https://github.com/devolution2409/simcraft)